gcnew/tempo/Colorize-en.md

 putStrLn (colorize2 "<bgr-wht><blk>black <bgr-blk><wht> white<clr>")
 ```

-PS: What bug the new implementation of `colorize2` has?
+PS: What bug does the new implementation of `colorize2` have?
 Can you fix it?